Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 ## Fixed windows

-In the case where data freshness is not important, and recent prices are weighted equally with historical prices, it is enough to collect the cumulative price once per period (e.g. once per 24 hours.)
+In the case where data freshness is not important and recent prices are weighted equally with historical prices, it is enough to collect the cumulative price once per period (e.g. once per 24 hours.)

-Computing the average price over these data points gives you 'fixed windows', which can be refreshed after the lapse of each period.
-We have built an example of this kind of oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).
+Computing the average price over these data points gives you 'fixed windows', which can be updated after the lapse of each period.
+We wrote an example of this kind of oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).